Petrikur/React-Exercises/exercises/README.md

+## Exercise
-## React exercise to learn more about react.
+React exercise to learn more about react.
 This is made to fetch random user data from randomuser api and show them as list on screen.

 ## Available Scripts